 That means every bite is good.
 That first bite made me as happy as Gizmo trotting along Blueberry Street.
 Don't look now, but I just may be wagging my tail.

 PREP THE NIGHT BEFORE FOR A FRESHLY BAKED CAKE IN THE MORNING.
 I had overnight guests and wanted to serve one of these blueberry cakes for breakfast.
 The day before, I prepped the different components in separate containers and had them ready to throw together quickly the next morning.
-(1) prepare the streusel and refrigerate; (2) whisk together the dry ingredients in a large bowl and cover; (3) whisk together the wet ingredients and refrigerate; (4) wash and dry the blueberries and refrigerate.
+(1) prepare the streusel and refrigerate; (2) whisk together the dry ingredients in a large bowl and cover; (3) whisk together the wet ingredients and refrigerate; (4) wash and dry the blueberries and refrigerate (only if using fresh berries).
 To assemble the cake in the morning, toss the blueberries with flour, add the wet ingredients to the dry ingredients, fold in the blueberries, top with struesel, ready to bake!

 FREEZE THE LEFTOVERS.
 I was surprised how good this was after being frozen.
 The streusel topping didn't get soggy, like I thought it might.
 I flash froze the leftover cake pieces on a baking sheet, transferred them to an airtight freezer bag, and returned them to the freezer.
 You can put a frozen piece in the fridge the night before, so it is thawed and ready for a quick zap in the microwave for breakfast the next day; or, microwave a frozen piece at a lower power setting.
 Both ways were good and tasted freshly baked.